nathanho27/nathanho27/README.md

 Hi, my name is Nathan Ho.
 I enjoy building things end-to-end, from data ingestion and modeling to KPIs and dashboards that tell a clear story.

 I’ve been building analytics projects using **Python, SQL, Tableau, Power BI, and Excel**, with a focus on business intelligence, financial analysis, and applied data science.
-I’m currently pursuing full-time roles in data analytics and business intelligence.

 ---